marilin99/master_thesis/README.md

 The `Example data` folder includes both real microscopy data for testing out both pipelines.

 The `Quick runs` folder is just a more direct way for the reader to test out some pipelines with the example data provided.
-In both subfolders, the "main.py" can be run using the command line provided 3 arguments: absolute file path, name of method, number of diameter measurements (<code>python3 quick_run_dm_pipeline.py abs_file_path_here.tif "U-Net" 10 </code>) The user should be reminded about the constraints of the pipelines, which are provided in the thesis as well as [below](#constraints-of-"Fibar").
+In separate subfolders, the `main.py` can be run using the command line.
+In case of the Diameter measuring pipeline, 3 arguments should be provided by the user: absolute file path, name of method, number of diameter measurements (<code>python3 quick_run_dm_pipeline.py abs_file_path_here.tif "U-Net" 10 </code>) The user should be reminded about the constraints of the pipelines, which are provided in the thesis as well as [below](#constraints-of-"Fibar").

 ## Requirements
 The pipelines should be executed in the Python 3.8.10 environment.
 All of the required libraries and their versions can